YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-I understand why patients want a clear answer before traveling, paying a deposit, taking time away from work, or arranging a trip to Istanbul.
+It is natural for patients to want a clear answer before traveling, paying a deposit, taking time away from work, or arranging a trip to Istanbul.
 Many patients send photos and expect a fixed graft number, a final price, and a definite surgery plan.
-But as a hair transplant surgeon, I see the danger when a clinic turns a few photos into a guaranteed result or a rushed surgery date.
+The danger begins when a clinic turns a few photos into certainty about the outcome or a rushed surgery date.

 What can photos tell me before a hair transplant?

-Good photos are useful.
+Clear photos are useful.
 They can show whether the main concern is the hairline, temples, mid scalp, crown, or a combination of areas.
 They can also show whether the patient is asking for a small refinement or a more advanced reconstruction.
+If fibers or scalp concealer are being used, send a clean set as well because hair fibers before a hair transplant can make photo estimates too optimistic.

 These questions matter because the visible complaint is not always the real surgical problem.
-A patient may send me close photos of the temples because that is what bothers him in the mirror.
-But when I look carefully, the mid scalp may be thinning as well.
+A patient may send me close photos of the temples because that is what bothers them in the mirror.
+A careful review may show that the mid scalp is thinning as well.
 If that is ignored, the surgery may create a front that looks stronger for a short time while the area behind it continues to weaken.

 Photos can also help me start a conversation about expectations.
 Some patients want a modest natural improvement.
 Some want a very low, very dense, very youthful hairline.
 Some do not realize how much donor hair would be required to reach what they are imagining.

 The first value of photos is not that they give a final answer.
-Their value is that they help me ask better questions.
+Their value is that they help the consultation ask better questions.

-For this reason, I see photos as the beginning of an assessment.
-They can help me decide whether a patient may be a good candidate for a hair transplant, but they do not replace clinical judgment.
+Photos are the beginning of an assessment.
+They can help show whether a patient may be a good candidate for a hair transplant, but they do not replace clinical judgment.
 A patient is not only a picture of hair loss.
-He is an age, a donor area, a hair caliber, a family history, a medication decision, and a long term pattern that may still be changing.
+Age, donor area, hair caliber, family history, previous treatments, and the long-term pattern all matter.

 What photos should I send for a more useful hair transplant consultation?

-If a patient wants a more useful remote consultation, the photos should be simple, honest, and taken in good light.
-I prefer clear photos from the front, both temples, both sides, the top, the crown, and the donor area at the back and sides of the scalp.
+If a patient wants a more useful remote consultation, the photos should be clear and taken in good light.
+Send photos from the front, both temples, both sides, the top, the crown, and the donor area at the back and sides of the scalp.

 The hair should not be heavily styled, covered with fibers, wet with product, or arranged to hide the weak areas.
-I do not say this to make the patient feel exposed.
-I say it because honest photos protect the patient from a wrong plan.
+The purpose is not to make the patient feel exposed.
+Clear photos protect the patient from a wrong plan.

 A photo with the hair pulled back can be very useful for judging the hairline and temples.
 A photo from above can show whether the mid scalp is also thinning.
 Crown photos should be taken from more than one angle because the crown can look very different depending on lighting, hair direction, and the natural swirl pattern.

-I also prefer patients to send their age, family hair loss history, previous treatments, medication use, previous hair transplant history if there is one, and their main goal.
+It also helps to send age, family hair loss history, previous treatments, medication use, previous hair transplant history if there is one, and the main goal.
 Without this information, even good photos can lead to an incomplete assessment.

-The better the information, the more honest the remote consultation can be.
-A serious photo consultation is not only about seeing the scalp.
+The better the information, the clearer the remote consultation can be.
+A useful photo consultation is not only about seeing the scalp.
 It is also about understanding the patient behind the photos.

 What can photos never show clearly enough?